tonyjoanes/FluentAzure/CONTRIBUTING.md

 ---

 Thank you for contributing to FluentAzure!
-Your efforts help make Azure configuration management better for everyone. 🙏
+Your efforts help make Azure configuration management better for everyone. ðŸ™